aplusk23/Dirty-Vs-Cleaned-Kaggle-by-Samsung-Research-Russia/README.md

 # Dirty Vs Cleaned Kaggle by Stepik
-This notebooks is about my first experience in Kaggle
+This notebooks are about my first experience in Kaggle